martinsam16/cstrike/README.md

 - To add more maps
-  Download maps from [GAMEBANANA](https://gamebanana.com/maps/games/4254) and move the files with extension .bsp and .txt to the following path "opt/hlds/cstrike/maps"
+  Download maps from [GAMEBANANA](https://gamebanana.com/maps/games/4254) and move to path "opt/hlds/cstrike/*"

 > (Re) Build the image and run it

 ## Attributions
 This project is based on [counter-strike-docker](https://github.com/artem-panchenko/counter-strike-docker), developed by [Artem Panchenko](https://github.com/artem-panchenko).